The Meaning of Kb Value in PCB Cleaning

 The cleaning strength of solvent cleaners is calculated by the Kari-Butanol (Kb) test.
 It is a standardized test endorsed by the International Association for Testing Materials (ASTM).
 Kb testing is a simple process that uses a standardized test material called butanol – a thick, rubbery gum.
 This is immersed in the solvent for a set time under controlled conditions (temperature, pressure, etc.).
 Then the remaining butanol is measured to determine the quantity of material dissolved by the solvent.
 A value of 10 is very mild while anything over 70 is an aggressive solvent.
 This index is used to judge the relative cleaning power of cleaning fluids and is useful when choosing a solution for use on PCBs.

 Kb values are found on the cleaning fluid’s technical data sheet.
 These figures help you gauge the cleaner’s strength and suitability for the contaminant to be removed.
 For instance, cleaning fluids with lower Kb values will dissolve greases but may not handle ionics and fluxes.
-Cleaning fluids with higher Kb values may be speedy and effective cleaners but may attack plastic components.
+Cleaning fluids with higher Kb values may be speedy and effective cleaners but may attack delicate plastic components.
 For this reason, it is important to consider the components to be cleaned and the materials they house.
 Dependent on the contamination, make sure the cleaning fluid has the “horsepower” to dissolve the contamination and clean it effectively without affecting the component itself.

 Kb Values Compared